thayton/thayton.github.io/_drafts/puppeteer.md

 ![Page Size](/assets/puppeteer/page_size.png)

 When you select one of the page size options in this dropdown it will dynamically update the results table.
 That means we need to be able to determine when that update has completed.

-Also, if you inspect the HTML for the `<select>` in Chrome Developer Tools you'll see that it does not have an `id` attribute.
-So we'll have to locate it by searching for its `name` attribute.
+If you inspect the page size `<select>` in Chrome Developer Tools you'll see that it does not have an `id` attribute.
+That means we'll have to locate it by searching for its `name` attribute instead:

 ```html
 <select name="ctl00$FormContentPlaceHolder$Panel$resultsGrid$ctl11$ctl06"